Professional Cloud DevOps Engineer

 -

-Private pools are private, dedicated pools of workers that offer greater customization over the build environment, including the ability to access resources in a private network.
-Like default pools, private pools are hosted and fully managed by Cloud Build, and can scale up to and down to zero with no infrastructure to set up, upgrade, or scale.
-Because private pools are customer-specific resources, you can configure them in more ways.
+Private pools are a private, dedicated pool of workers that offer greater customization over the build environment, including the ability to access resources in a private network.
+Similar to default pools, private pools are hosted and fully managed by Cloud Build, and can scale up to or down to zero.
+You don't need to set up, upgrade, or scale any infrastructure.
+Since private pools are customer-specific resources, you can configure them in more ways.

-The simplest way to speed up a Docker image build is to specify a cached image that can be used for subsequent builds.
+The easiest way to increase the speed of a Docker image build is by specifying a cached image that can be used for subsequent builds.
 You can specify the cached image by adding the

 --cache-from